Flap Your Wings (album)

-Flap Your Wings is the tenth studio release, and ninth full-length studio album, by Christian alternative rock band the Choir, released in 2000.
+Flap Your Wings is the tenth studio release, and ninth full-length studio album, by alternative rock band the Choir, released in 2000.
 It earned the band its first Grammy Award nomination.
+The album's closing song, "Beautiful Scandalous Night," was listed at #100 in the 2006 book CCM Magazine Presents: CCM Top 100 Greatest Songs in Christian Music.

 Background

 After the band's "To Bid Farewell" tour documented by the live album Let It Fly, the members of the Choir moved onto other projects.
 Lead singer and guitarist Derri Daugherty and drummer and lyricist Steve Hindalong began working with a variety of other contemporary Christian artists such as Common Children, White Heart, Phil Madeira, Julie Miller and the Newsboys, in either production or musical capacities.
 Hindalong also released his first solo album, Skinny, in 1997.
 Daugherty continued his side gig with the Lost Dogs, which released two albums during this period, The Green Room Serenade, Part One and Gift Horse.
 Bass guitarist Tim Chandler went back to work with Terry Taylor on his solo, Daniel Amos and Swirling Eddies projects, while sax and Lyricon player Dan Michaels continued in artist management at Benson Records.

 Hindalong and Daugherty had their greatest success with the City on a Hill worship music series, released in mid-2000.
-The lead single from the initial album, Songs of Worship and Praise, was "God of Wonders," co-written by Hindalong and Marc Byrd; it held the #1 spot on the Christian adult contemporary charts for several weeks, and would become one of the most successful worship songs of the early 2000s.
-The project would later receive a Dove Award in 2001 for Special Event Album of the Year.
+The lead single from the initial album, Songs of Worship and Praise, was "God of Wonders," co-written by Hindalong and Marc Byrd; it held the #1 spot on the Christian adult contemporary charts for several weeks, became one of the most successful worship songs of the early 2000s, and was later listed at #11 in the 2006 book CCM Magazine Presents: CCM Top 100 Greatest Songs in Christian Music.
+Songs of Worship and Praise would later receive a Dove Award in 2001 for Special Event Album of the Year.

 During this hiatus for the Choir, Michaels decided to create an official website for the band, where they could directly interact with fans as well as sell music and merchandise.
 This site was launched at the very time that the internet was becoming a new paradigm for indie rock artists, as a band with an established fanbase like the Choir no longer needed to tour relentlessly to keep listeners eager for new music.
 However, it was a one-off concert at a music festival in Albuquerque, New Mexico during the summer of 1999 that finally convinced the members of the Choir to work on new music together.